 While this general sense of superiority at the time was misguided, one aspect of this continent-wide expansion was perfectly clear: emigrants traveling the California Trail absolutely needed to head west at the right time in the season in order to survive.

-According to History, the opportune moment was in late spring, so that grass for their pack animals was available and so that there was enough time to cross the challenging mountain passes before winter arrived.
+The opportune moment was in late spring, so that grass for their pack animals was available and so that there was enough time to cross the challenging mountain passes before winter arrived.

 This was the first, arguably biggest failure of the Donner Party: they left Independence, Missouri on May 12, when the right time to do so was mid to late-April.
 They were the last major pioneer train of the year, and with such a substantial delay, any miscalculation en route could have dire consequences.